-At Bright, we love to share our knowledge helping business and technology leaders succeed in their digitalization, security, and analytics initiatives while making an impact.
+At BRIGHT, we love to share our knowledge of helping business and technology leaders succeed in their digitalization, security, and analytics initiatives while making an impact.

 This article, however, is not covering Intune.